Alternative Sex for Beginners: A Glossary of Terms

 Handkerchief Codes: Color codes that identify sexual preferences.

-Harness: Body harnesses used in suspension or penis restriction, or straps worn to support a dildo for penetrating another partner.
+Harness: Body harnesses used in suspension or penis restriction, or straps are worn to support a dildo for penetrating another partner.

 Hermaphrodite: Person who has both female and male genitalia.